Top 10 Jobs for People Who Hate Working in an Office

 As healthcare providers look to cut costs, and patients grow used to being able to do everything from the comfort of their own home, telemedicine will likely experience a boom.
 For doctors who need a break from commuting to the office or hospital — or who live in places like Alaska, where said commute might involve small aircraft — telemedicine holds promise.

 Median Annual Salary (for Doctors, General Practice): $135,936 (Note: earnings for telemedicine physicians vary by employer and state.
-One telemedicine provider tells Medscape that its physicians make as much as $140 per hour — comparable to full-time staff, and at part-time commitment.)
+Telemedicine provider physicians can make as much as $140 per hour — comparable to full-time staff, and at part-time commitment.)

 How to Become a Telemedicine Physician: Like all doctors, telemedicine physicians need a medical degree and licensure to practice.
 They must also be personable and comfortable with technology, in particular, video conferencing software.